noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 If you lose access to all of your spending keys for an account, the designated recovery account can help you recover access and register a new spending key that you have access to.

 This recovery information is created and registered with the account during the account registration step.

+Read more about account recovery with the SDK on [this page](../sdk/usage/account-recovery).

 ## Frequently Asked Questions